Matterhorn Ultraks

 There’s time to sneak in a final morning run, or enjoy a coffee and pastry in town, before hopping on the train to either Geneva or Zurich.

-Plan to arrive the day your tour starts at the latest (flights from the US usually depart the day before).
+Plan to arrive the day your tour starts at the latest.
+Flights from the US usually depart the day before, so plan accordingly.
 The closest airports are Geneva and Zurich.
 There are train stations in each airport that will take you to Leukerbad (by train and bus).
 Your tour package will include detailed information about traveling on the Swiss rail system.

 Plan your departure for the day after your tour ends at the earliest.
 The closest airports to Zermatt are Geneva and Zurich, both of which are a little over three hours away.
 Plan on one night at a hotel in your departure city if you have a morning flight (we can help with this if you like).